Fazle-Rakib/WebTech-Project/README.md

 ## Database

-This project consist of 7 data tables.
+This project consists of 7 data tables.
 Which are :

 ![This is an image](./images/finalDB.png)